The Scenic Drive is open daily from 6AM until 8PM throughout summer (April through September).

 CURRENT OPEN FACILITIES INCLUDE:

-- Elements Gift Store (operated by Southern Nevada Conservancy)
+- Elements Gift Store (open 9am-4:30pm, operated by Southern Nevada Conservancy)

 - Red Rock Overlook